bluesky-social/indigo/cmd/nexus/README.md

 This tool is useful for building applications that need to track specific accounts or collections without dealing with the complexity of repo verification and backfill orchestration.

+⚠️ This tool is still in beta and may have bugs.
+Please report any issues you encounter.

 ## Quick Start

 ```bash